Seannnnnnnnnnn/Algorithms/README.md

 # QuickSort
 Quicksort is a tricky algorithm for people just beginning to learn computer science.
 I provide an implementation in C++ as well as a pdf write up of analysis for the students that I tutor.

+# DataStructures
+A directory containing a variety of data structures for my reference, or for anyone who would need them.